LaGen: Towards Autoregressive LiDAR Scene Generation: Conclusion

 \section{Conclusion}

 We propose LaGen, a novel framework capable of autoregressively generating long-horizon LiDAR scenes in a frame-by-frame manner.
 We develop a LiDAR data generator conditioned on multiple control conditions within the driving scenario.
-We further enhance the spatiotemporal consistency of long-horizon generation through the scene decoupling estimation module and the noise modulation module.
-We comprehensively evaluate our generator’s performance on the nuScenes dataset and propose a nuScenes-based protocol for assessing long-horizon generation tasks.
-Experimental results demonstrate the effectiveness and superiority of the LaGen framework.
-In the future, we expect LaGen to play an important role in applications such as closed-loop simulation and world modeling, thereby advancing the development of autonomous driving. {
+We further enhance the spatiotemporal consistency of generation through the scene decoupling estimation module and the noise modulation module.
+We thoroughly evaluate the performance of LaGen on the nuScenes and KITTI-360 datasets.
+The experimental results demonstrate the effectiveness of this framework and its advantages in long-horizon generation tasks.
+In the future, we expect LaGen to play an important role in applications such as closed-loop simulation and world modeling, thereby advancing the development of autonomous driving.